Defence Innovation Hub Award – Theatre ASW using Wave Gliders

 Acacia Systems (Hendon, SA) will provide advanced tracking and localisation algorithms deployed as part of Acacia’s Onyx platform, which draws on work completed for the Integrated Sonar System supplied to the Hobart class Air Warfare Destroyer and earlier innovations deployed aboard Collins class submarines.
 The system will comprise two main components: the target track and localise module and the autonomous optimal manoeuvre recommendation engine which provides course input to the Wave Glider to support ranging manoeuvres on tracked contacts.

-BlueZone Group CTO, Darren Burrowes, said that that miniaturisation of electronics and the maturation of unmanned systems presented the opportunity to innovate by introducing new payloads to support ASW concepts.
-“Unmanned Surface Vehicles can now be reliably deployed for many Defence applications,” said Mr. Burrowes, “by introducing payloads provided by local Defence SMEs like Sonartech Atlas and Acacia Systems, there is the opportunity to provide new capability by integrating existing technologies in an innovative way.”
-USV are new tools for persistent naval surveillance and can provide a technology advantage for Navy.
+BlueZone Group CTO, Darren Burrowes, said that the miniaturisation of electronics and the maturation of unmanned systems presented the opportunity to innovate by introducing new payloads to support ASW concepts.
+“Unmanned Surface Vehicles can now be reliably deployed for many Defence applications,” said Mr Burrowes, “by introducing payloads provided by local Defence SMEs like Sonartech Atlas and Acacia Systems, there is the opportunity to provide new capability by integrating existing technologies in an innovative way.”
+USVs are new tools for persistent naval surveillance and can provide a technological advantage for the Navy.

 The project will deliver automation and autonomy to ADF ASW to a level never before attempted anywhere in the world.